Chess, when played beyond a basic skill level, is not a game about pieces; it’s about reading your opponent.

 - Amending the claims.

 The availability of information to gain insights based on what is happening would help in determining the best way to proceed.
 Certainly, clients would appreciate your ability to help them make informed IP decisions.
-Plus, it also helps you convince a client that you have best strategies to respond to rejections that save his time and money, too.
+Plus, it also helps you convince a client that you have the best strategies to respond to rejections that save him time and money, too.

-Authored By: Geetika Dube, Project Manager, Graphical Team
+Authored By: Geetika Dube, Project Manager.